 On March 10, 2017 (Acquisition Date), the Company completed its acquisition of all of the voting interests of Linear, an independent manufacturer of high performance analog integrated circuits.
-The total consideration paid, which consisted of cash, common stock of the Company and share-based compensation awards, to acquire Linear was approximately \$15.8 billion.
+The total consideration paid to acquire Linear, which consisted of cash, common stock of the Company and share-based compensation awards, was approximately \$15.8 billion.
 The Company believes that the combination creates the premier analog technology company with the industry's most comprehensive suite of high-performance analog offerings.
-The results of operations of Linear from the Acquisition Date are included in the Company's condensed consolidated statements of income, condensed consolidated balance sheet, and condensed consolidated statement of cash flows for the three-month period ended February 3, 2018.
+The results of operations of Linear from the Acquisition Date are included in the Company's condensed consolidated statements of income, condensed consolidated balance sheet, and condensed consolidated statement of cash flows for the three- and six-month periods ended May 5, 2018 and April 29, 2017.

 During the first quarter of fiscal 2018, the Company recorded acquisition accounting adjustments of \$1.6 million to goodwill comprised of \$4.7 million to intangible assets, \$2.7 million to accounts receivable, \$2.4 million to assumed liabilities and \$1.1 million to deferred tax liabilities.
-The Acquisition accounting is not complete and additional information that existed at the Acquisition Date may become known to the Company during the remainder of the measurement period.
-As of the filing date of this Quarterly Report on Form 10-Q, the Company is still in the process of valuing the assets acquired with Linear's business, including deferred income taxes.
+The Acquisition accounting was completed during the second quarter of fiscal 2018.

-The following unaudited pro forma consolidated financial information combines the unaudited results of the Company for the three-month period ended January 28, 2017 and the unaudited results of Linear for the three-month period ended January 28, 2017 and assumes that the Acquisition, which closed on March 10, 2017, was completed on November 1, 2015 (the first day of fiscal 2016).
+The following unaudited pro forma consolidated financial information combines the unaudited results of the Company for the three- and six-month periods ended April 29, 2017 and the unaudited results of Linear for the three- and six-month periods ended April 29, 2017 and assumes that the Acquisition, which closed on March 10, 2017, was completed on November 1, 2015 (the first day of fiscal 2016).
 The pro forma consolidated financial information has been calculated after applying the Company's accounting policies and includes adjustments for amortization expense of acquired intangible assets, transaction-related costs, a step-up in the value of acquired inventory and property, plant and equipment, compensation expense for ongoing share-based compensation arrangements replaced and interest expense for the debt incurred to fund the Acquisition, together with the consequential tax effects.
 These pro forma results have been prepared for comparative purposes only and do not purport to be indicative of the operating results of the Company that would have been achieved had the Acquisition actually taken place on November 1, 2015.
 In addition, these results are not intended to be a projection of future results and do not reflect events that may occur after the Acquisition, including but not limited to revenue enhancements, cost savings or operating synergies that the combined Company may achieve as a result of the Acquisition.